-It’s been a hot trend across the Atlantic for a few years now, but hasn’t really taken off over here yet.
+It’s been a hot trend across the Atlantic for years and we love the idea of this too!
 Mismatched bridesmaids’ dresses… sure, it might sound strange, but it can be done and it can look amazing!

 Your bridesmaids are probably as different from each other as you can imagine.
 Some might be fair, others are dark.
 Some might be bubbly extroverts, others might be quite shy.
 Some might be one of the lads and others might be real girlie girls.
 So it’s a tough job trying to decide on a colour and style of dress that will suit everyone!